Collaboration challenges are something every small company, startup, or remote team knows all too well.

 5. Too Many Tools, Too Little Clarity

 Small and remote teams often try every new app promising to improve collaboration.
+However, adding too many disconnected platforms can create another collaboration challenge instead of solving workflow problems.
 But piling on tools without a plan can backfire.

 The fix: Adopt an all-in-one team collaboration software such as Melp to bring your team’s communication and files together.
 Having one clear space for chats, documents, and updates makes collaboration smoother and saves time.